ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 ## indexHint {#indexhint}

-Outputs all data from the range that contains data where expression is true.
+Outputs data in the range selected by the index without filtering by the expression specified as an argument.
-The expression passed to the function will not be calculated.
-Range selection is based on the index.
 Dataset may contain some extra data due to sparse index.

 **Syntax**